All Episodes

 So they'll start off with benefits.

-They'll start off with people on welfare, say you can only spend your money in certain places.
+Say, you can only spend your money in certain places.

-But of course, once they've got that control, they could say, well, you can only spend your money on things that are good for the climate, or things that are, you know, don't have a lot of sugar in them.
+But of course, once they've got that control, they could say, well, you can only spend your money on things that are good for the climate or things that are, you know, don't have a lot of sugar in them.

 It's for your own good.